Cananito/SwiftComputerScience/README.md

 ## Usage

 * Standalone scripts need to be run with `swift <FileName.swift>`.
-* Everything else requires [Bazel](https://bazel.build/), as well as knowledge about it's [targets, labels, and BUILD files](https://docs.bazel.build/versions/master/build-ref.html).
+* Everything else requires [Bazel](https://bazel.build/), as well as knowledge about its [targets, labels, and BUILD files](https://docs.bazel.build/versions/master/build-ref.html).

 **Note**: All `App` and `Tests` targets are macOS-only because of [bazelbuild/rules_swift/issues/51](https://github.com/bazelbuild/rules_swift/issues/51#issuecomment-413661604).
 If that ever gets fixed, switching to `swift_binary` and `swift_test` will be possible, and thus have Linux support.